krmaxwell/xorthis/README.md

 xorthis
 =======

 XOR cryptanalysis tools for experimentation and education.
 Unsuitable for anything serious.

-Documentation pending.
+Primarily intended for me to practice correct packaging and project structure.